0xAX/linux-insides/Booting/linux-bootstrap-1.md

 	rep stosl
 ```

-The main goal of this code is to clear or in other words to fill with zeros the memory area between `__bss_start` and `_end`.
+The main goal of this code is to clear, or in other words, to fill with zeros the memory area between `__bss_start` and `_end`.
 To fill this memory area with zeros, the `rep stos` instruction is used.
-This instruction puts the value of the `eax` register to the destination pointed by the `es:di`.
-That is why we unified the values of the `ds` and `es` registers.
+This instruction puts the value of the `eax` register into the destination pointed to by `es:di`.
+That is why we unified the values of the `ds` and `es` registers at the beginning of the kernel setup code.
 The `rep` prefix specifies the repetition of the `stos` instruction based on the value of the `cx` register.

 To clear this memory area, at first we set the borders of this area - from the [__bss_start](https://github.com/torvalds/linux/blob/v4.16/arch/x86/boot/setup.ld) to `_end + 3`.
-We add `3` bytes to the `_end` address because we are going to write zeros in double words or 4 bytes at a time).
-Adding three bytes ensures that when we later divide by four, any reminder at the end of the memory area still get covered.
-After we setup the borders of the memory area and fill the `eax` with 0 using the `xor` instruction, the `rep stosl` does its job.
+We add `3` bytes to the `_end` address because we are going to write zeros in double words, meaning four bytes at a time.
+Adding three bytes ensures that when we later divide by four, any reminder at the end of the memory area is still covered.
+After we set up the borders of the memory area and fill the `eax` with zero using the `xor` instruction, the `rep stosl` does its job.

-The effect of this code is that zeros are written through the all memory from `__bss_start` to `_end`.
-To know exact addresses of them we can inspect `setup.elf` file with [readelf](https://en.wikipedia.org/wiki/Readelf) utility:
+The effect of this code is that zeros are written through the entire memory from `__bss_start` to `_end`.
+To know their exact addresses, we can inspect the `setup.elf` file with the [readelf](https://en.wikipedia.org/wiki/Readelf) utility:

 ```bash
 $ readelf -a arch/x86/boot/setup.elf  | grep bss